dgaydukov/cert-aws/sa/files/sa.md

 * viewer response - before CF responds to viewer
 You can protect CF data by using:
 * Signed url (like presigned s3 url) - temporary access to CF data.
 Support both web & RTMP distribution.
 * Signed cookie - you can access multiple CF objects with same signed cookie.
 So use this method if you want to have access to multiple files with same cookie, and want to use standard url (without any signature as url params).
-Not supported for RTMP distribution.
+Not supported for RTMP distribution (only for HLS).
 When creating signed url/cookie you can set 3 params:
 * end-datetime   (mandatory) - we need to know when access to particular file is over
 * start-datetime (optional)